 “We have quite a few crops up in the area but we would typically envision shoulder high corn on Fourth of July,” said Darke County’s OSU extension office agriculture educator, Sam Custer.
 “We’ll be lucky if we have ankle-high corn across the county.”

-Pelanda said DeWine is in the process of sending a second letter to Perdue that really explains the issues that farmers are facing, especially young farmers, because of insurance policies, but said there is no word yet on if or when any disaster declaration would come.Grab the FREE WDTN News App for iPhone or Android.
+Pelanda said DeWine is in the process of sending a second letter to Perdue that really explains the issues that farmers are facing, especially young farmers, because of insurance policies, but said there is no word yet on if or when any disaster declaration would come.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.